Shia Islam in the Indian subcontinent: Shia revival in Punjab

-In the sixteenth century, some Shia phobes, the like of Mirza Haider Dughlat, appear to question the expression of love for Ahlulbayt by followers of Sufi'ism.
-Humayun in Kabul was visited by a cleric Shaykh Hamid who angered the king by asking him why so many of his soldiers had Ali in their names?.
-Shia literature of the time mentions them as Kharjis.
-In response to this, an influential Shia saint Syed Raju Shah Bukhari of Layyah, launched a campaign against unnecessary Taqiyya among the Shias and invited them to express their love for Ahlulbayt more openly.
+In the sixteenth century, an influential Shia saint Syed Raju Shah Bukhari of Layyah launched a campaign against unnecessary taqiyya amongst the Shia and invited them to express their beliefs more openly.
 Another saint, Syed Mahbub-i Alam Shah Jiwana (1490 – 1564 AD) settled in a village near Jhang.
-During this time, many saints and syeds professed their faith and identified as Shias openly.
-They and their disciples traveled the agricultural heartlands of Punjab and spread the message.
+During this time, many saints and syeds professed their faith and identified as Shia openly.
+They and their disciples proselytized across the agricultural heartlands of Punjab.